ftvalentini/tesis-BiasNLP/README.md

 ## Measuring stereotypes in corpora

-A comparison between co-coocurrence-based metrics and embedding-based metrics.
+A comparison between co-cooccurrence-based metrics and embedding-based metrics.

 ### Corpus setup